top of page

 Deuteronomy 23:12-14.

-27. This man prayed for the sun to stand still and for the moon to stop because he needed more time to conquer his enemies, the Amorites.
+27. This man prayed for the sun to stand still and for the moon to stop because he needed more time to conquer his enemy during a fierce battle.

 a.
 Abraham.